 c) how it represents the best use of public funds.

 20.21 It is recommended that appropriate good practice corporate governance principles2 are in place and followed when undertaking the process of approving severance payments.

-20.22 Any locally agreed MARS will require approval from HM Treasury and the appropriate oversight organisation for the purposes of MARS (NHS Trust Development Authority (NHS TDA), Monitor, NHS England or the Department of Health).
+20.22 Any locally agreed MARS will require approval from HM Treasury and the appropriate oversight organisation for the purposes of MARS (NHS Improvement, NHS England or the Department of Health and Social Care).

 20.23 Severance payments will require certification from the Accountable Officer stating:

 a) the scheme is affordable and within control totals